zephyrproject-rtos/zephyr/doc/reference/auth/auth_api_ref.rst

 Transport Layer Interface
 ------------------------------
 Transport layer details vary greatly, it does not make sense to create a one-size-fits-all transport API.
-ZAUTH separates the transport into transport independent and transport specific.
+The library separates the transport into transport independent and transport specific.
 For example, the details of the Bluetooth transport are in the *auth_xport_bt.c* file.
 This includes direct calls into the Zephyr Bluetooth stack.
 The transport common function, *auth_xport_init()*, calls the transport specific i nitialization function, passing the opaque transport handle (*auth_xport_hdl_t*) as an argument and transport